How to cook Palmyra Sprouts (Panang Kizhangu)?

 Boiled Palmyra Sprouts/Boiled Panang Kizhangu

 Boiled Palmyra Sprouts/Boiled Panang Kizhangu is an easy recipe.
-You only need 2 ingredients water and palmyra sprouts to prepare this recipe.
+You only need 2 ingredients: water and palm sap to prepare this recipe.
 Using these boiled palmyra sprouts, you can make various sweets and savoury recipes.

 All right, let's move on to how to cook the palmyra sprouts (panang kizhangu) recipe.